simonzhang00/ripser-plusplus/README.md

 ## How do the Python Bindings Work?

-setup.py will build shared object files with CMake: lipyripser++.so and libphmap.so from ripser++.cu. lipyripser++.so is loaded through the ctypes foreign function library of Python.
+setup.py will build shared object files with CMake: libpyripser++.so and libphmap.so from ripser++.cu. libpyripser++.so is loaded through the ctypes foreign function library of Python.
 Ripser++ is accessed with the API of one function called ```run(-,-)``` to be called by your own custom Python script.

 ## Raw Installation From Source